- Jenkins CI

 This connector ensures that

-- A build was actually performed by a specific Jenkins CI instance, not by some other entity in possession of the CI User token
+- A build was actually performed by a specific Jenkins CI instance, not by some other entity in possession of the API token

 - Origin metadata is provided by Jenkins CI, not the build script, and can therefore not be forged